-Some 8km hikes take the best part of 2 hours.
+Some 8km hikes take the best part of two hours.
 Others, when the going is tough, can take twice as long.
-But it’s rare that a relatively easy track can take in excess of 5 hours.
+But it’s rare that a relatively easy track can take in excess of five hours.
 Why does it take that long to walk the Gloucester Tops Circuit?
 It’s simply that stunning.

-Along your walk you’ll encounter gorgeous cascading swimming holes, move between open sub-alpine forest dripping with wildflowers and dank rainforest gullies and take in the endless scale of Barrington Tops National Park at Andrew Laurie Lookout.
+Along this rainforest walk, you’ll encounter gorgeous cascading swimming holes, move between open sub-alpine forest dripping with wildflowers and dank rainforest gullies, and take in the endless scale of Barrington Tops National Park at Andrew Laurie Lookout.

 4. Mungo Walking Track